caltechlibrary/orcid-sciencv-workshop/00-orcid-profile.md

 #### Exercise 3a.

+Click on the link for 'My ORCID Record' in the top of the ORCID page to edit your profile.
-Click on the link for 'Edit' and add an alternate name in the "also known as" field; compose a brief biography in the "Biography"" field; and add one or more entries into the "Education" and "Employment" sections.
+* Add an alternate name in the "also known as" field;
+* Compose a brief biography in the "Biography"" field;
+* Add one or more entries into the "Education" and "Employment" sections.

 #### Exercise 3b.

-Set the privacy settings for each data field in your ORCID profile, using the illustration below as a guide
+Set the privacy settings for each data field you completed in your ORCID profile, using the illustration below as a guide

 ![ORCID Privacy settings](img/orcid2.jpg)